MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deleting-the-registry-keys-of-a-device.md

 # Deleting the Registry Keys of a Device

-You should not use **SetupDiDeleteDevRegKey** or *hardware keys* for the device for the following reasons:
+You should not use [**SetupDiDeleteDevRegKey**](https://msdn.microsoft.com/library/windows/hardware/ff550991) to delete the *software keys* or *hardware keys* for the device for the following reasons:

 -   [**SetupDiDeleteDevRegKey**](/windows/win32/api/setupapi/nf-setupapi-setupdideletedevregkey) removes all custom settings in registry keys.
 This includes the following: